MushTroqua/Smug-Bear/README.md

 # Smug-Bear
-Smug bear is an all around discord bot built for a private discord server.
+Smug bear (Version 0.8.1) is an all around discord bot built for a private discord server.

 ## Goals